-This decadent-tasting smoothie is loaded with healthy ingredients, including cocoa powder which provides flavonoids that are both brain and heart-healthy.
+This decadent-tasting smoothie is loaded with healthy ingredients, including cocoa powder, which provides both brain and heart-healthy flavonoids.
 This smoothie also has other healthy ingredients like raspberries, a source of immune-boosting vitamin C, and spinach, an energizing B vitamin.
 You can add a plant-based protein like sprouted rice or pea protein to help post-workout muscle recovery.

 - ½ banana

 - 1 handful spinach

 - ½ cup raspberries

 - 1 tablespoon almond or cashew nut butter